An NS local passes through the interlocking at Decatur

 chemical plants to pet food manufacturing, almost all of which are located along the river.

-way, both road and yard action can be monitored via a single feed, which drastically simplifies
+way, both railroads can be monitored via a single feed, which drastically simplifies

 PC hardware/software configuration.
 Let me know how this works out for you!